 A disclaimer.
 This is not my usual sugar-sweet story.
 Shit got real in Miami.
 You’ve been warned.

 Taking a limo from Fort Lauderdale to “Bachelorette Party: Miami” was a breeze.
+There, we knew the difference between bubbler vs bong.
 I didn’t get a peek at Ocean Drive yet, but it did bring us right to The Shore Club’s front door for the second round of boozing and sun worshipping.
 Although I thought the W was a little more elevated in its updates, it was clear that The Shore Club had a reputation and a new vibe.

 As a place to stay, The Shore Club is perfect in South Beach.
 I loved that we could walk through a Moroccan-inspired garden space exploding with color to get your our small but comfortable rooms.
 Back by the pools, there are some pretty lounge spaces to spread out for the day, where you can order top shelf cocktails all day long to the gentle bump of club music.

 Well, at least during the week.

 The tranquil, chic atmosphere we were welcomed with on a Thursday completely changed as the weekend came in full swing.
 The time we spent lounging was quickly squashed the following days, as the pool scene became a shitshow of loud music, squealing bikini-clad women and nowhere to stash our stuff.
 OK fine, this is Miami Beach.
 But really.
 There was a clear pecking order established at the pools, and we were banished to the back, joining the families with toddlers.
 We also were a little miserable and jaded from the evening previous, so maybe this was unfair.
 But The Shore Club is not relaxing; it’s chaos and a beauty pageant.